vvvv/The-Gray-Book/reference/libraries/texturefx.md

 | Attribute | Description
 |---|---|
-| TextureSource | Specifies a shader to behave as a TextureFX Source, see above.
+| TextureSource | Specifies a shader to behave as a [TextureFX Source](#sources).
 Also: Any Texture input pin will keep its name as declared (For Filters and Mixers this is not the case.
 There the pins are renamed to have concise namings across all nodes)
 | OutputFormat | Allows to specify the outputs texture format.
 Valid Values: [PixelFormats](https://github.com/stride3d/stride/blob/master/sources/engine/Stride/Graphics/PixelFormat.cs).
 If not specified, defaults to R8G8B8A8_UNorm_SRgb.
 | RenderFormat | Allows to specify a render format that differs from the output format.
 Valid Values: [PixelFormats](https://github.com/stride3d/stride/blob/master/sources/engine/Stride/Graphics/PixelFormat.cs).
 If not specified, defaults to OutputFormat.